 Jilepi | Jilebi

 Jilebi is equally popular as it is in northern India.
 It is a crispy sweet dish which is juicy inside.
 This sweet dish is very easy to make and available at a very less price.
-You will definitely see one or two jilepi sellers at each market place in this city.
-People who sell snacks, telbhaja, samosa they often sell jilepi also.
+You will definitely see one or two jilepi sellers at each marketplace in this city.
+People who sell snacks, telebhaja, samosa they often sell jilepi also.

 Idli, Dosa & Sambar

 Idli, dosa and sambar are no more just south Indian dishes.
 These food are equally popular in many other parts of this country and Kolkata is also in that list.
 Bengali people like this food very much and you can easily realize this while you will visit Kolkata.
-Plenty of food stalls you can see who are selling Idli, dosa and sambar.
+Plenty of food stalls you can see where Idli, dosa and sambar are being sold.
 Mendi vada is also in this list.

 Jhal muri is a special street food which is very own food of east India.
-From rural location to urban area and from villages to city, everybody like this and it is a very much affordable desi food.
+From a rural location to an urban area and from villages to cities, everybody like this and it is a very much affordable desi food.
 Traditional puffed rice, mixture namkeen, chopped onion, ginger pieces, chopped green chilies, coconut slices etc are used to make jhal muri.

 It is nothing but spiced salad.
 Some vegetables along with boiled potatoes & chick peas are used to make aloo kabuli.
 Cucumber, onion, tomato are in the list of vegetables.
 Black salt, red chili, green chili and lemon juice are mixed with all other vegetables.

-There are so many other popular food are available in Kolkata.
+There are so many other popular food (like ghoti gorom, churmur, veg momos, chicken momos, paneer momos etc) are available in Kolkata.
 So this list of Kolkata street food can be longer than this.
 So if you think any particular dish of your favorite is not mentioned here, then let us know.